samodurOFF/amazon_emotions/README.md

 # amazon_emotions
-foк freelance work by emotion analyse
+for freelance work by emotion analyse